+We have hired a new full time instructor for Physics and Astronomy.
+This instructor replaces a full time instructor who passed away.
+Due to Illness, and the time required to replace him, there were more sections taught by Adjuncts in 2013 and 2014 than in previous semester.
 Sections taught by adjunct faculty have remained roughly constant from 2011 to Spring 2013.
 In Fall of 2014 the number of sections taught by adjuncts has increased by approximately 4-the number that taught by our departed full time instructor.
 In the Spring of 2014, the number of adjunct instructors increased by two, due to sabbatical leave of the one remaining full time instructor.
 Both adjuncts have stayed on to teach in Fall of 2014.
-We will need to add at least one more adjunct for Spring of 2015.
+In Fall of 2015, the number of sections taught by adjuncts in physics is 1 (physics 8B), and in astronomy 2 (astronomy 10, and astronomy 30).
+It is anticipated that this level will remain constant for the foreseeable future.